Capgemini/dtx-polyfiller/README.md

 This Chrome extension rewrites a few input events from "onpropertychange" to "onchange" - whilst also implementing minor other CSS/JS patches for legacy tools.

+Also overrides a number of functions in the claims submission process to remove IE specific XML/XPath usage.

 ## Installation